-Ro knows we need to safeguard our environment for the new century.
+I know we need to safeguard our environment for the new century.
 As a member of Congress, I promise to fight for the following:

 - Promote open space and sustainable communities.
 We need to strike a balance of growing our economy while at the same time preserving the open space and park land that makes the South Bay beautiful.

 - Support the EPA in holding local polluters accountable.

 - Develop alternative energy to reduce our carbon footprint and tackle climate change.

 The South Bay is one of the most beautiful regions of the country, with incredible forests, hiking trails, and parks.
 These natural attributes attract people to live and work in Silicon Valley.
 Unfortunately, preserving the environment is no longer an abstract debate.
 The science is indisputable – climate change is happening at an alarming rate, threatening crops and coastlines and causing severe weather patterns that could fundamentally alter our way of life.
 The human induced global rise in temperatures is an existential threat that requires a proactive approach from both parties – we have come together on big issues before and I believe that we will do it again.

 With this threat comes great opportunity – a chance to grow our economy and create thousands of new jobs by harnessing the power of green and alternative energy.
 Here in Silicon Valley, innovators are at the forefront of new technologies that will help us reduce our reliance on fossil fuels and lead the world in clean energy production.

 The federal government must play a vital role in supporting those industries and maintaining our competitive edge in the global economy, ensuring that windmill manufacturers, solar panel makers, and biofuel producers have the support they need to grow.